slpfd-arml/ARML-Editor/README.md

 exposed, revoke it on GitHub immediately and generate a new one.
 Clicking the connection light (below) lets you paste in the replacement.

-**Each person and each browser needs their own token.** That's a consequence of storing it browser-side rather than in a shared file, and it's the safer arrangement: revoking one person's access doesn't disturb anyone else's.
+**Each browser profile needs its own token.** The installed app and a browser tab on the same machine normally share one, since they're the same profile — but a different browser, a different Windows user, or a different machine each needs its own.
+That's a consequence of storing it browser-side rather than in a shared file, and it's the safer arrangement: revoking one person's access doesn't disturb anyone else's.

 ---